-37 In the same sense see the Study Group of the ILC, Report on Fragmentation of International Law, Addendum (Draft Conclusions), A/CN.4/L.682/Add.1, at 4, § 1.
+44 In the same sense see the Study Group of the ILC, Report on Fragmentation of International Law, Addendum (Draft Conclusions), A/CN.4/L.682/Add.1, at 4, § 1.
+For a network view of international law see K. H. Kawaguchi, A Social Theory of International Law - International Relations as a Complex System (2003).